PalmDevs/revanced-links/README.md

 ```sh
 git clone https://github.com/PalmDevs/revanced-links
 ```
-Then you'll need to install libraries
+Then you'll need to install the development libraries
 ```sh
 npm install
 # or if you use yarn